Two fascinating video sessions occurred in November, 2021. We have obtained these recording for your viewing pleasure.

 Official M.F.K.
 Fisher website with lists of books by and about her.

 About the event at Foreign Cinema

 “To Mary Frances food was a metaphor for living.”

 M.F.K.
 Fisher’s How to Cook a Wolf shows us how to take joy in the hardest of times like the pandemic according to Constance Grady.

 Eater’s Anne Wallentine agrees.

 Allen Michaan: Tales of the Grand Lake Theatre

-The Oakland Heritage Alliance will interview Allen Michaan, operator of the Grand Lake Theatre for over 40 years.
+The Oakland Heritage Alliance interviewed Allen Michaan, operator of the Grand Lake Theatre for over 40 years.
 Michaan moved to Berkeley in 1970 and supported himself by showing classic films in rented auditoriums.
 He built the Rialto Theater in Berkeley out of salvaged items that were rescued from other theaters.
 In the late 70s, he acquired the ground lease for the Grand Lake and has been operating and restoring it ever since.
 He purchased the theater in 2018 and also founded the Alameda Point Antiques and Collectibles Faire and Michaan’s Auctions.

 Allen has many tales to tell about his adventures in the movie theater business including saving and restoring historic movie palaces, fighting the large circuits, and being a community driven theater showing a wide range of films while keeping his admission and concession prices well under the multiplexes.
 His special marquee messages combining politics, humor and local commentary result in much conversation.